I Was Raised Christian: Should I Convert for My Jewish Partner?

 Just as you can appreciate and embrace your partner’s Jewishness through acculturation, you can raise your children to celebrate Jewish holidays, care about certain Jewish causes, and participate in the Jewish community without having to convert or be silent about your own beliefs.
 If that is not enough to satisfy your potential husband or wife, it would be good to discuss why.

-I want my partner’s Jewish family and friends to accept me.
+• I want my partner’s Jewish family and friends to accept me.

-All of us want to feel secure, accepted for who we are.
+All of us want to feel secure and accepted for who we are.
 That’s why I suggested that you begin this process by clarifying your own religious or spiritual identity—what your Christian upbringing means to you and what your non-negotiables are.
 If Jesus is important to you, you’ll want your partner’s family and friends to respect that, just as you’ll need to respect their wishes about whether they are willing to hear about your beliefs.

 The Bible tells us that love “bears all things, believes all things, hopes all things, endures all things” (I Corinthians 13:7).
 God’s agape love is unconditional, seeking to serve the other.
 That’s the kind of love you want to give as well as receive when choosing a life partner.
 Here’s a good test: Would you expect your Jewish partner to become a Christian as a condition of being accepted by your family and friends?
 What if they told you that would mean abandoning their people or an essential part of their identity?
 In the same way, is it reasonable for someone who loves you to ask that you abandon your beliefs in Jesus your Savior in order to be accepted by his or her community?